Kamchatka© Igor Shpilenok

 Jordan McCauley | Government Grants Manager

 Jordan joined the Wild Salmon Center team in 2023 to help manage the organization’s growing pool of government funding.
 Her past work has focused on the nexus between local economic impact and environmental conservation and she’s thrilled to support WSC’s meaningful work in this space.
-She holds a B.A. in business administration with an emphasis on sustainability and her graduate studies focused on environmental and resource economics.
+She holds a BA in Business Administration with an emphasis on sustainability, Her graduate studies focused on environmental and resource economics.
 Prior to joining WSC, she worked in destination stewardship at Travel Oregon, the state tourism office.

 Noel O’Donnell | Administrative Assistant